-See full prescribing information for complete boxed warning.
+- See full prescribing information for complete boxed warning.

-- Thrombosis may occur with immune globulin products, including HIZENTRA.
-Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors. - For patients at risk of thrombosis, administer HIZENTRA at the minimum dose and infusion rate practicable.
-Ensure adequate hydration in patients before administration.
-Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.
+Thrombosis may occur with immune globulin products, including HIZENTRA.
+Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors.
+For patients at risk of thrombosis, administer HIZENTRA at the minimum dose and infusion rate practicable.
+Ensure adequate hydration in patients at the formation of the provision of the patients of the provision of - and assess blood viscosity in patients at risk for hyperviscosity.